zahir-core/grest/README.md

 ## Library

-gREST is REST APIs framework with a "batteries-included" philosophy, it means that gREST comes with most of the libraries and tools required for common use cases, out of the box, so you can focus on the business logic of your application instead of choosing libraries and tools or creating your own.
-To help realize that philosophy gREST use the following libraries and tools:
+GREST is REST APIs framework with a "batteries-included" philosophy, it means that GREST comes with most of the libraries and tools required for common use cases, out of the box, so you can focus on the business logic of your application instead of choosing libraries and tools or creating your own.
+Thanks to the following libraries and tools that help GREST realize that philosophy :

 - [Fiber](https://gofiber.io) — An Express-inspired web framework written in Go.
 - [GORM](https://gorm.io) — The fantastic ORM library for Golang.
 - [go-redis](https://redis.uptrace.dev) — Redis client for Golang.
 - [zap](https://github.com/uber-go/zap) — Blazing fast, structured, leveled logging in Go.
-- [GJSON](https://github.com/tidwall/gjson) — Go package that provides a fast and simple way to get values from a json document.
 - [SJSON](https://github.com/tidwall/sjson) — Go package that provides a very fast and simple way to set a value in a json document.
 - [Swagger UI](https://github.com/swagger-api/swagger-ui) — Visualize OpenAPI Specification definition in an interactive UI.
 - [Package validator](https://github.com/go-playground/validator) — Package validator implements value validations for structs and individual fields based on tags.